ceautery/ceautery.github.io/src/blog/dates.md

 This would have been a nice place to end calendar issues of Europe and their religious festivals, but that would have required the Catholic church in 1582 to still hold power over all of Europe.
 Unfortunately, Henry VIII wanted a divorce from Catherine of Aragon half a century earlier, in 1533, and so formed the Church of England as a mechanism to let that happen, and so England fell behind the curve, keeping the Julian calendar, causing, among other things, legal issues when contract dates in neighboring lands didn't match local dates.
 The only areas to adopt the 1582 date adjustment were the newly formed Polish-Lithuanian commonwealth, Portugal, Spain, and what is now Italy.
 France and the Netherlands (including Luxembourg and what is now Belgium) joined that December, and within a few years Holland, Austria, and Hungary had all converted to the Gregorian calendar as well.
 But not England or her territories; they held out for another 170 years.

-In 1750, the British Parliament addressed the growing date problems with the <a href="https://www.legislation.gov.uk/apgb/Geo2/24/23">Calendar (New Style) Act</a>.
+In 1750, the British Parliament addressed the growing date problems with the [Calendar (New Style) Act](https://www.legislation.gov.uk/apgb/Geo2/24/23).
 From its text:

 > "The Julian Calendar, hath been discovered to be erroneous, by means whereof the vernal or spring equinox, which at the time of the general council of Nice in the year of our Lord three hundred and twenty-five happened on or about the twenty-first day of March, now happens on the ninth or tenth day of the same month; and the said error is still increasing, ...
 The old supputation of the year not to be made use of after Dec.
 1751.
 Year to commence for the future on 1 Jan.
 The days to be numbered as now until 2d Sept.
 1752; and the day following to be accounted 14 Sept. omitting 11 days. ... any other hundredth years of our Lord which shall happen in time to come, except only every fourth hundredth year of our Lord, whereof the year of our Lord two thousand shall be the first, shall not be esteemed or taken to be bissextile or leap years, but shall be taken to be common years consisting of three hundred and sixty-five days, and no more;"